 Automatic UTXO break-up

 When you win a staking award, the UTXO that actually won the block for you will have its coin age reset to zero.
 What that means is that having a lot of large UTXOs is bad because they get their staking reset.
-Divi has a built-in remedy for this to help you, which is that when you first stake, it will automatically break up a big UTXO of more than 100,000 DIVI into two pieces, and it does it without a transaction fee.
-That way, if one of the two halves wins a block, the other half keeps its stake at 100%.
+Divi has a built-in remedy for this to help you, which is that when one of your UTXOs wins a stake, it will automatically break up a big UTXO of more than 100,000 DIVI into two equal halves, and it does it without a transaction fee.
+That way, if one of the two halves wins a block, the other half keeps its coin age at 100%.
 This is similar to our UTXO cleanup technology, but works in reverse.
 Both algorithms are running at the same time to better manage UTXOs for you and the network.

 A Future Advanced UTXO Panel?